sumiya-kuroda/PupilSense/README.md

 ## 1. Preprocessing
 This folder contains scripts to compress the video from AVI to MP4 as well as to extract video frames for training the model. `cd` to this folder and run `snakemake --profile swc-hpc/`.
 Snakefile requires you to have three file/dirs beorehand:
 - `INPUT_LIST`: a text file where you save the path to your raw eye video
-- `DEST_CEPH`: a dir where you save frames for model training
+- `DEST_CEPH`: a dir where you save frames for model training.
+The extracted frames have a random id of four int.
 - `LOG_DIR` a dir to save the log files

 ## 2. Training